scilus/scil-documentation/source/arriving/welcome.rst

 * | **Create a Github account**
   | For code versioning, we use Git and `Github <https://github.com/>`_.

-* | **Ask for access to BrainData (optional)**
+* | **Make sure you have access to BrainData (optional)**
-  | Communicate with `Casius <https://casius.usherbrooke.ca/sp>`_ to gain access to our data server, BrainData.
-Give your CIP, mention Maxime Descoteaux and mention that you need access to Dryade.
+  | You should be able to access our data server, Braindata, using your CIP and password.
+Braindata is useful for heavy data storage.
+To connect to the server, see :ref:`this link <ref_heavy_storage>`.

 * | **Create a Digital Research Alliance of Canada account (optional)**
-  | This is the computing platform we use. `Create an account here <https://ccdb.computecanada.ca/security/login>`_.
+  | This gives you access to high performance computers (HPC). `Create an account here <https://ccdb.computecanada.ca/security/login>`_.
 When creating your account, ask your supervisor for your sponsor's ID.